Umbar: Haven of the Corsairs

 Umbar: Haven of the Corsairs is a 1982 fantasy role-playing game supplement published by Iron Crown Enterprises.

 Contents

-Umbar was the second detailed area module in Iron Crown's Middle-Earth series after Angmar, and focuses on the infamous pirate city that Aragorn conquered at the end of the Third Age.
+Umbar: Haven of the Corsairs is a supplement which details the pirate city of Umbar, which Aragorn took over at the end of the Third Age.

+Publication history

+Umbar was the second area module published by Iron Crown for their Middle-Earth series, after Angmar.

 Reception

 William A. Barton reviewed Umbar in The Space Gamer No. 61.
 Barton commented that "Umbar is quite worth the price if you're looking for a place for fantasy adventures that has the flavor of Middle-Earth, yet is far enough from the occurrences of the books to leave plenty of room for independent action."

 Jonathan Sutherland reviewed the Umbar - Haven of the Corsairs for White Dwarf #50, giving it an overall rating of 7 out of 10, and stated that "Covered in a most impressive manner are the full plans of the city together with the sewers, water supply, house plans, taverns, military structures, all those who live in them; the numerous Guilds, smugglers, City Guard, religions, ships and the sailors who frequent the city."